mentoring & supervision

 Her work includes:

-Mentoring singing and music leaders who are delivering participatory singing and music for older people in care and hospital settings and day settings.
+Mentoring singing and music leaders who are delivering participatory singing and music for older people in residential care and hospital settings and day care settings.

 Mentoring ‘Natural Voice’ practitioners who are running open singing groups, choirs or voice workshops in the community.

-Mentoring ‘Natural Voice’ practitioners who are running singing groups, choirs or voice workshops specifically for vulnerable children or adults or people with special needs or health challenges.
+Mentoring ‘Natural Voice’ practitioners who are running singing groups, choirs or voice workshops specifically for vulnerable children or adults, including people with special needs or mental health challenges.

-Delivering trainings in how to use action learning methods and other similar tools as mentor or supervisor of other participatory music, singing or arts practitioners.
+Delivering trainings in how to use action learning methods and other similar tools that are useful in a mentor or supervisor role.

 Pauline worked as music mentor for cARTrefu, an exciting Age Cymru led project delivering arts residencies in care homes across Wales.
 She mentored music practitioners through their care home residencies from March 2015 - July 2017.

 In 2019 Pauline worked alongside 6 colleagues to design a new mentoring programme for community arts practitioners throughout Wales for ArtWorks Cymru.
 In 2020/2021 she delivered online mentoring sessions for 4 community musicians working in hospital settings for Swansea Bay Health Board Trust.
-The programme is to be extended from Spring 2022.
+She will be helping to deliver a new programme in 2023.